Environment

 Background

-Tadoba–Andhari Tiger Reserve (TATR) lies in the Chandrapur district of Maharashtra and covers about 625 km², making it the state’s largest and oldest national park.
+Tadoba–Andhari Tiger Reserve (TATR) lies in the Chandrapur district of Maharashtra and covers about 1,727 km² (including a core area of about 625 km²); within it, Tadoba National Park (116.55 km², established 1955) is Maharashtra’s oldest national park.
 The reserve is named after the local deity Taru (Tadoba) and the Andhari River that flows through the area.
 Its landscape is varied, with teak forests, meadows, cliffs, lakes and streams.
 Tadoba Lake, Kolsa Lake and the Andhari River provide water year‑round and support marsh crocodiles.

 Key points